PSA-Tech-Team/tech-team/README.md

 Whether you are a complete beginner or have experience in web development, the PSA Tech Team is open to everyone.
 We aim to create an inclusive and supportive environment where members can learn and grow together.

 ### Contributing to the Small Filipino Business Database
 Want to help build the database?
-We are looking for developers, designers, and anyone passionate about technology and community service.
+We are looking for developers, designers, and anyone passionate about technology.
 Join us in making a positive impact by supporting Filipino businesses!